tmylla/Awesome-LLM4Cybersecurity/README.md

 ![table_1](figs/table1.png)

-## 🚩Features
+## 🚩 Features
-Our study encompasses an analysis of over 180 works, spanning across 25 LLMs and more than 10 downstream scenarios.
+(2023.03.20) Our study encompasses an analysis of over 180 works, spanning across 25 LLMs and more than 10 downstream scenarios.

 ![statistic](figs/statistic.png)